-hey — some people do.
+Hey — some people do.

-saner people would re-record the vocal track. i was convinced that take was the best take we were ever going to get and it was perfect the way it was. i didn’t want to mess with it. so i did what i could to soften the crispy bits by riding the fader.
+Saner people would re-record the vocal track.
+I was convinced that take was the best one we were ever going to get and it was perfect the way it was.
+I didn’t want to mess with it.
+So I kept the take and did what I could to soften the crispy bits by riding the fader.

 On Marie, Marie, Quite Contrary, when Steve came back in for the sped-up ending I grabbed a shaker and started shaking, and for the first few seconds I was too close to the guitar mics.
 So for moment the shaker was too loud in the mix, and there wasn’t much I could do about it.

 To paraphrase something someone I was in love with long ago and far away once said, “You takes what you gets when you gets it.”

 Though I didn’t write any of these songs outside of helping out with a rhyme or two on The Maple Tree, I was given a lot of creative leeway when we were recording.
 That was both a great compliment and a little unnerving.
 It’s a great feeling when someone trusts your creative acumen enough to say, “Here’s a song.
 Have fun with it.
 Do your thing.”
 At the same time, you want to contribute whatever ideas you might have without derailing the songs or projecting your own sound onto them too much.
 So your musical brain has to pull out some different dance moves than the ones it might normally reach for.

 I think I only really went off the deep end once.
 There was one song I had a whole mess of ideas for, so I ran with them, and when I stopped running I looked up and saw I’d kind of altered the whole shape of the thing.
 To my relief, Steve was happy with what I did, and that song’s on the album.